 Join our Community Supported Fishery and enjoy Copper River sockeye salmon’s wild-caught flavor.
 Perfectly portioned, flash frozen salmon is available for customers in Western Washington.
-Make your deposit for a 2018 Wild Salmon Share today.
+Next season's share will open for orders in March 2019.

 Our wild-caught Copper River sockeye salmon with a touch of salt & smoke.
 Traditionally smoked over natural alderwood, packaged in glass jars, and shipped to any doorstep in the USA.